naninovel/docs/docs/guide/characters.md

 :::

 ::: tip EXAMPLE
-Find [example project on GitHub](https://github.com/naninovel/samples/tree/main/unity/generic-actor), where generic character implementation is used to host a 3D animated model.
+Check [generic actor sample](/guide/samples#generic-actor), where generic character implementation is used to host a 3D animated model.
 :::

 ## Video Characters